-In FY2020 and FY2021, a review of the material topics was conducted in the context of COVID-19.
-It was concluded that all five material matters were still essential to AMH and our stakeholders.
-Please refer to figure 1 on page 5 for the identified material matters
+The review of material topics was conducted for FY2022 in the context of the endemic phase of COVID-19.
+There is no change to the five material matters and it has remained critical and relevant to AMH and our shareholders.
+Please refer to figure 1 on page 5 for the identified material matters.